myxdc/myxdc/README.md

 # MyXDC monorepo

 This is a monorepo for the MyXDC project.
+[Testnet](https://testnet.myxdc.org) and [Mainnet](https://app.myxdc.org) are the main deployments of the project.

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a package manager.
+This monorepo uses [Turborepo](https://turbo.build/repo) to manage the project.
+It uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages